Mallesh-Nagothi/starquest/README.md

 --> if this goes good --> it calls another micros service sitting on wildfly swarm docker for encrypting password with JNI Salt Gen
 --> if this goes good another micro service is called for JPA persistence.--> SPA displays message either case..

+<b>03/25/2017</b>
+Keep pushing code to GIT HUB.. no time to leave comments..
+Apologies for  total mess (my Repo], soo clean everyting and will upload documentation for clear understanding of examples..